ekalbers/reading-notes/README.md

 ### About Me:

-#### Hi, I'm Ethan, I am a Code Fellows student and Code 301 is the first course I am Taking with Code Fellows.
+#### Hi, I'm Ethan and Code 301 is the first course I am Taking with Code Fellows.
 I am 25 years old and just got out of the military in November.
+I enjoy the outdoors and a good podcast or audiobook.

 ## TOC